-Some of the key aspects of the policy are that it will not permit hot food takeaways within 800 metres of a primary school, secondary school and college.
-It is considered that 800 metres is an appropriate distance - research and studies (The Takeaway Toolkit developed by the Greater London Authority, and Policy SP 62 in the Local Plan, for example) indicate that pupils and students may view any figure below 800 metres as an acceptable walking distance to access a takeaway.
-Further, it is considered necessary to include primary as well as secondary schools, as while primary school age children are not allowed out of school at lunchtime and are usually accompanied to and from school, there were concerns about the use of takeaways by them and their parents on the way home from school.
+- 170. Some of the key aspects of the policy are that it will not permit hot food takeaways within 800 metres of a primary school, secondary school and college.
+It is considered that 800 metres is an appropriate distance research and studies (The Takeaway Toolkit developed by the Greater London Authority, for example) indicate that pupils and students may view any figure below 800 metres as an acceptable walking distance to access a takeaway.
+Further, it is considered necessary to include primary as well as secondary schools, as while primary school age children are not allowed out of school at lunchtime and are usually accompanied to and from school, there were concerns about the use of takeaways by them and their parents on the way home from school. - 171.
+This approach is supported by health and welfare partners, and Rotherham MBC who are preparing a Supplementary Planning Document to address this issue across the whole Borough.